AkashDeore15/Calculator/readme.md

 - **Calculator Operations:** Supports basic operations such as Addition, Subtraction, Multiplication, and Division.
 The application's extendibility through the Factory Pattern allows easy addition of more complex operations without altering core logic.

-- **History Management:** Efficient management of calculation history by storing, retrieving, and deleting records, leveraging the power of Pandas for data handling.
+- **History Management:** Manages calculation history with advanced features:
+    - **Loading History**: Users can load previous calculations to review or reuse results.
+    - **Deleting History by Index**: Offers the capability to delete specific calculations from history, enhancing data management.
+    - **Clearing History**: Provides the option to clear the entire history, useful for starting a new session or maintaining privacy.
+    - **Saving in CSV**: Utilizes Pandas DataFrames to store and manage history efficiently in a CSV file, ensuring data persistence and easy access.

 - **Configuration via Environment Variables:** Offers flexible application configuration, adjusting operational parameters such as application modes and logging levels through environment variables.